domokane/FinancePy/financepy/products/funding/README.md

 This is a discount curve that is extracted by bootstrapping a set of OIS rates.
 The internal representation of the curve are discount factors on each of the OIS dates.
 Between these dates, discount factors are interpolated according to a specified scheme.

-### FinLiborCurve
+### FinIborCurve

-This is a discount curve that is extracted by bootstrapping a set of Libor deposits, Libor FRAs and Libor swap prices.
+This is a discount curve that is extracted by bootstrapping a set of Ibor deposits, Ibor FRAs and Ibor swap prices.
 The internal representation of the curve are discount factors on each of the deposit, FRA and swap maturity dates.
 Between these dates, discount factors are interpolated according to a specified scheme - see below.

 ## Options

-### FinLiborCapFloor
+### FinIborCapFloor

 ### FinIborSwaption